imthenachoman/ExquisiteW/README.md

 So I* decided to build a Windows clone of [Exquisite](https://github.com/qewer33/Exquisite).

-I didn't know [AutoHotKey](https://www.autohotkey.com/) when I started.
+Disclaimer: I didn't know [AutoHotKey](https://www.autohotkey.com/) when I started.
 I reached out to [Malcev](https://www.autohotkey.com/boards/memberlist.php?mode=viewprofile&u=59835) who created the beta version for me.
 I took his's code -- with his permission -- and ran with it.
 (In the interest of transprency, I paid him for his work.)

 # Credits